-- Finally, the Committee was invited to attend the meetings of the Risks Committee both during meetings with the Manager responsible for preparing the Company's financial reports and the Independent Auditors in relation to the preparation of the financial statements and the periodic financial reports, and on other occasions for the review of issues of mutual interest. - On a quarterly basis, the Committee illustrated to the Board of Directors the supervisory, inspection and examination activities carried out and the results thereof, and periodically met with the Managing Director to further investigate specific topics of interest and examine the points of attention highlighted in its reports.
+7.C.2. a) 8.C.7.
+Finally, the Committee was invited on 14 occasions to attend the meetings of the Risks Committee both during meetings with the Manager responsible for preparing the Company's financial reports and the Independent Auditors in relation to the preparation of the financial statements and the periodic financial reports, and on other occasions for the review of issues of mutual interest.

+On a quarterly basis, the Committee illustrated to the Board of Directors the supervisory, inspection and examination activities carried out and the results thereof, and periodically met with the Managing Director to further investigate specific topics of interest and examine the points of attention highlighted in its reports.